 Not because the result was worth noting really, but rather for the satisfaction from overcoming, learning, and getting through it with an eye on the next Wave kit.
 The effort and frustration was worth it.
-I know know a few new ways to weather a model, and a while lot more about how not to do it.
+I now know a few new ways to weather a model, and a whole lot more about how not to do it.

 Enjoy the hobby – even if it means taking a risk.